EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/03_basics/01_physics.md

 import { TechnicalNote } from '@site/src/components/TechnicalNote';

 # Adding Physics
-So far we have learned how to create an `Entity`, how to tell the engine what we want that engine to be.
+So far we have learned how to create an `Entity`, and how to tell the engine what we want that entity to be.
-In simple terms, we have told the engine how we want our sphere to be **created**.
+In simple terms, we have told the engine how to **create** our sphere.

+## Our problem
-We added some components to our sphere, so that the engine can draw the sphere into the screen so we can see it.
+We added some components to our sphere, so that the engine can draw the sphere into the screen and we can see it.
 But right now it is only an "empty shell" that sits there doing nothing, which is a bit boring.
 We cannot even use it as a platform to walk on!
+Lets fix that.

+## Our solution
+We are going to add a Collider and a RigidBody to our sphere object.

+Physics properties are tricky to test, as they are not readily visible.
+So lets get a point of reference of how our project currently behaves.
+In order to test our changes in a simple way, we will run our project from the studio and walk around the scene with an Avatar.

+These are the steps needed to accomplish that:
+- Open the scene we created before, or click on `Create Scene` if don't have it
+- Press the `Play` button in the studio
+- Move your Avatar around the scene by either:
+  - Pressing `WASD` in your keyboard
+  - Clicking anywhere on the ground with your mouse

+You may notice that, if you try to hit the sphere with your avatar... you will instead walk right through it!
+This happens because our Sphere doesn't have any Physics properties yet, so it can be "seen" but not "collided against".

+## Physics Properties
-Lets fix that!
-We are now going to:
+In order to correct our problem, we are now going to:
-- Add a `RigidBodyComponent` of type `dynamic`
+- Add a `RigidBodyComponent` of type `dynamic` to our entity
 - Add a `ColliderComponent` with the shape of a `sphere`

 Here are your hints for this tutorial: